Debt consolidation is a common method of refinancing that involves paying off high-interest debt with a new lower-interest loan.

 While there are credit card and consolidation loan options designed for people with bad credit, it’s important to proceed with caution.
 You don’t want to end up with a new credit card or loan that has less favorable terms than what you currently have.

-A Debt Resolution Program Can Help
+Accredited Debt Relief Can Help